steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 However, I also wonder what else could have been.
 Could Rust have grown faster with a different message?
 Maybe.
 That said, what would that message be?
 "Undefined behavior is scary?"
-I'm not sure that's as compeling, even if I think it's actually a bigger deal.
+I'm not sure that's as compelling, even if I think it's actually a bigger deal.
 While memory unsafety is only part of undefined behavior, it is the part that is easy to understand: pointers are the bane of every C newbie.
-It has consequences that are easy to understand: security vulnerabilites are bad.
+It has consequences that are easy to understand: security vulnerabilities are bad.
 Has Rust *really* conflated "memory safety" and "safety" that much?
 I don't actually think so.
 People still talk about SQL injection, about Remote Code Execution, about Cross Site Scripting.
 People don't *really* believe that just because it's written in Rust, bugs are impossible.
 Sure you